cgioia95/Drum-Kit/README.md

 # Drum-Kit
-Simple drum kit app, plays sound, demonstrates timed animation and a use of event listeners
+Simple drum kit app, plays sound, demonstrates timed animation and a use of event listeners.